ronyjoseteranvilla/profile_matcher/README.md

 If the requirements are met, then the current player profile will be updated (add the campaign name to the profile – active campaign) and returned to the user.

 **Data:**
-Is in .json files
+Is in .json files inside `src/web/database/data/`

-## Installation Process
+### Installation Process
+- Copy variables from  `.vscode/.env_example` into `.vscode/.env`

-- Install python env: "python -m venv .venv"
+- Install python env: `python -m venv .venv`
-- Activate environment: "source .venv/Scripts/activate"
+- Activate environment: `source .venv/Scripts/activate`
-- Install packages: "pip install -r requirements.txt"
+- Install packages: `pip install -r requirements.txt`
+- Install Database Container: `docker compose --env-file .vscode/.env up -d profile_match_database`
+    - **Optional:** at this point you can run the whole application (real+test database and api) by not specifying a service name on the `docker compose` command.
+Ex: `docker compose --env-file .vscode/.env up -d`
+- Run migration: `alembic upgrade head` This will create the `player_profiles` and  `current_campaigns`
+- Run APP:
+    - With VsCode Debug Launcher
+        - Create a file `.vscode/launch.json`
+        - Copy the content of `.vscode/launch.example.json` into new file
+        - Now on VsCode debugger you can Run `Run Player Profile API`
+    - With Docker
-- Run in the base of the project docker compose file for SQLite: "docker compose up -d"
+        - Run the command `docker compose --env-file .vscode/.env up -d profile_matcher_api`

-## Migration

-**To check if there any changes with the models RUN** "alembic current" **at the base of the project**

-**To create a new migration file with the changes from the Base Models RUN** "alembic revision --autogenerate -m '__message_for_migration__'" **at the base of the project**

-**To run the migration after checking that everything is okay, run the command** "alembic upgrade head"
+### Testing
+- Run Test Database Instance: `docker compose --env-file .vscode/.env up -d profile_matcher_test_database`

+This will create a new Container for the test databases, that will expose the port `5433` vs the production Database Container that is with port `5432`.

+- Run tests from VsCode Test Explorer